eliseubatista99/Elideus-DotNet-Framework/ElideusDotNetFramework/ElideusDotNetFramework.Core/README.md

 }
 ```

-Now, when we want to map two types, we can do something like:
+To perform a mapping between types:

 ```csharp
 var mapperProvider = executionContext.GetDependency<IMapperProvider>();
 var mappedResult = mapperProvider.Map<Type1, Type2>(objectToMap);
 ```

+---

-# Operations
+## Operations

-To map some endpoints, we have to create an operation.
-An operation is the logic associated with one endpoint.
+To expose endpoints, you must create an **operation**.
+An operation defines the logic behind a specific endpoint.

-Lets imagine that we want to implement one operation to retrieve the list of users.
+Let’s say we want to create an operation to retrieve a list of users.

-First, we need to define the input and output of the operation.
+First, define the input and output classes.

-The input must inherit the OperationInput class, in order to be recognized by the operations.
+The input must inherit from `OperationInput` to be recognized by the framework:

 ```csharp
 public class MyOperationInput : OperationInput